20 best guard dog breeds for maximum protection

 Originally bred to hunt big game, these will need some serious training early on in their lives, not to mention lots of exercise, but they're one of the best guard dog breeds around for a reason.

-Weighing between 70 and 100 pounds, they're capable of taking down wild hogs up to six times their size, so protecting your family will be a picnic for them.
+Weighing between 70 and 100 pounds, the Dogo Argentinos are capable of taking down wild hogs up to six times their size, so protecting your family will be a picnic for them.
 You will need to show them early on who's the alpha, otherwise they won't respect you, but as you can see from this video, the results are something to behold when training is done right.

 12. Great Dane